Fonemine/documentation/cpq_admin.md

   * Text: Body is plain text
   * Html: Body is a HTML document

-The CPQ System provides a default built-in HTML content for each of the different types of template that can be used as a starting point by an administrator.
+The MobileForce CPQ System provides a default built-in HTML content for each of the different types of template that can be used as a starting point by an administrator.
 An administrator can set the email to default content by clicking on *Set Content to Default* button.

 ![Create Email Templates in MobileForce CPQ](/images/add_edit_email_template.png)